Hammarn/1MB335/Lab2.md

 ```
 `len()` returns the length of the provided object (string, list, dict etc.).

-Dictionaries have several inbuild methods.
+Dictionaries have several inbuilt methods.
 Some of these are:

 |Method | Description|
 ---|---